SemanticMediaWiki/SemanticExternalQueryLookup/README.md

 }}
 ```

-If external query endpoints are made available then `Special:Ask` will provide a selection
-box to choose from external query sources.
+`Special:Ask` will provide a selection box to select query sources if those have been appropriately enabled.

 ### Features and limitations

-- Images (`File:`) are only displayed as normal wiki links (becuase the file information/location is not
+- Images (`File` namespace) are only displayed as normal wiki links (as file information/location are not
   available outside of the original wiki)
-- To display historic dates correctly, the response parser expects an Ask API version of `0.7` or later
+- Historic dates are only displayed correctly for when the endpoint Ask API supports version `0.7` or later

 ## Configuration

-### Endpoint
+### Query endpoint

-For a `#ask` query to retrieve results from a remote location, an external source is required to be registered
+For a `#ask` query to retrieve results from a remote location, an external query source is required to be registered
-with an arbitrary key to be assigned to a lookup processor such as:
+with a unique key and assigned to a lookup processor:

 ```
 $GLOBALS['smwgQuerySources'] = array(
     'mw-foo' => 'SMWExternalAskQueryLookup',
 );
 ```

-A corresponding interwiki prefix detail for a query source is expected to be either inserted
+The key used to identify an endpoint is expected to correspond to an interwiki prefix.
+Details of that prefix can be
-into into MediaWiki's interwiki table directly or if it is more convenient to use the
+either inserted directly into into MediaWiki's interwiki table or if it is more convenient the setting
-`$GLOBALS['seqlgExternalRepositoryEndpoints']` setting for the information to be added in form of:
+`$GLOBALS['seqlgExternalRepositoryEndpoints']` can be used in form of:

 ```
 $GLOBALS['seqlgExternalRepositoryEndpoints'] = array(